Elder Koda, By Anita Louise Art, Vietnam Hanoi Mission Mascot (2021)

 This painting, Elder Koda, is a tribute to my furry friend Koda.
 Koda is returning with his parents to Taipei, Taiwan, where he will spend the rest of his days.
 I have really enjoyed being Auntie Anita to “Elder Koda.”

 I have cherished the walks and times we have spent together.
-He has been my good friend as he has listened to me with any complaint.
+He has been my good friend and listened to me with any complaints.
 He became my sleeping buddy.

 Here are some aspects of this Elder Koda oil painting:

-• Black Color – When you see Koda in person he is completely black.
-Infact we have a flashing vest we put on him when we walk him at night so that the cars and traffic can clearly see him.
-I added some indigo blue in as part of the fur color and also some browns.
-Koda does have some slight brown tones in his fur color along with some blue black tones As he has aged his fur has also had some speckles of white hair.
+- Black Color – When you see Koda in person, he is entirely black.
+In fact we have a flashing vest we put on him when we walk him at night so that the cars and traffic can clearly see him.
+I added some indigo blue as part of the fur color and some browns.
+Koda has some slight brown tones in his fur color and some blue-black tones.
+As he has aged, his fur has also had some speckles of white hair.

-• Blue Eyes – I love blue eyes and Koda acutally has eyes that blue.
-So in this painting I have painted him with his lovely blue eyes.
+- Blue Eyes – I love blue eyes, and Koda actually has eyes that are blue.
+So, in this painting, I have painted him with his lovely blue eyes.

-• Green Glasses – I choose some brighter green glasses as I wanted them to stand out on his face.
-As Koda is always so nicely groomed, I think if he was human he would always be trendy.
+- Green Glasses – I chose some brighter green glasses as I wanted them to stand out on his face.
+As Koda is always so nicely groomed, I think if he was human, he would always be trendy.

-• Blue Background – I used a blue background as I did not want anyhing that distracted from his actual painting.
+- Blue Background – I used a blue background as I did not want anything that distracted from his actual painting.
 I also felt like the blue color worked well with his black fur color.

 Elder Koda was an enjoyable painting for me to paint.
 As I have a personal relationship with Koda so this made painting him very fun.